jadecobra/python_tdd_exercises/DICTIONARIES.md

 - update
 - values - returns the list of `values` in a dictionary

-## How to set a default value for a given key
+## Set a default value for a given key

 let us test the `setdefault` method